RAiU14/Network-Automations/README.md

 > Use requirements.txt to install all the dependencies for the program to work.
 > Cisco PID: A simple program tool to smartly figure out the device series and to check in the product page.
 > [Complete Automation In Progress]
-> Known Failure for Device: Cisco ONS 15454 SONET Multiservice Provisioning Platform (MSPP)
+> Known Failure for Device: Cisco Nexus 1000V Switch for VMware vSphere
 > For some reason, this is the only page which is different in entire Cisco Domain.
 > Something not working?
 Let me know!
 > Sample.py shows how you can use both the program.